Course - Environmental Sustainability and Societal Transformation - KULT8124

 Examination arrangement: Assignment

-The course aims to provide PhD students with the concepts and tools to understand what environmental sustainability (ES) is, the kind of challenges it raises, the actors involved in such issues, and how we can initiate societal transformations towards this goal.
-The course will depart from the model of strong sustainability, i.e. the biosphere is considered to be a life-supporting system that restricts human activity.
-Consequently, the course will explore how this affects technological and scientific development, economic issues, policy-making and the organisation of society.
-First, students are introduced to ES with the UN's global sustainability goals (SDGs) as background and to the history of the concept of sustainable development, environmental concerns and the environmental movement.
-Second, the course will present the students with critical accounts of the concept of sustainability, including potential controversies between sustainability concerns and the conservation of nature.
+This course provides PhD students with concepts and tools to understand what environmental sustainability (ES) is, the kinds of challenges it raises, the actors involved in such issues, and how academics can help initiate societal transformations towards this goal.
+With an interdisciplinary approach, the course takes the model of strong sustainability as a point of departure, i.e., the biosphere is considered a life-supporting system that restricts and renders possible human activity.
+Consequently, the course will explore how this affects technological and scientific development, economic issues, policymaking, and the organization of society.
+Students are introduced to ES with the UN's sustainable development goals as background, to the history of ‘sustainable development’, environmental concerns and environmental movements.
+The course presents students with critical accounts of the concept of sustainability, including potential controversies between sustainability concerns and the conservation of nature.
 This includes an introduction to the concept of biodiversity and biodiversity policy as well as to environmental ethics.
-In addition, the course will engage with the challenges of providing measurements of sustainability and methods and approaches to assess the sustainability of industrial products and processes as well as human lifestyles (industrial ecology).
-Third, the course will provide an overview of theories and approaches to sustainability transitions.
-This includes a focus on green innovation, circular economy, and policy-making for sustainable energy, climate mitigation and urban sustainability.
-Finally, the course will prepare for the writing of individual essays, which together with participation in the course, forms the basis of formal approval of the course.
+The course engages with the challenges of providing sustainability measurements, and methods and approaches to assess the sustainability of industrial products and processes and human lifestyles (industrial ecology).
+The course also provides an overview of theories and approaches to the field of sustainability transitions, including a focus on participation and engagement, innovation, circular economy, and policymaking for sustainable energy, climate mitigation and urban sustainability.
+Finally, the course will prepare for the writing of individual essays, which, together with participation in the course, forms the course’s formal approval.

 Learning methods and activities